-Field Scope Туре Description recommended (or buyeruid) string Unique consumer ID of this user on the exchange. , recommended (or id) string Buyer's user ID for this user as mapped by exchange for the buyer. yob optional integer Year of birth as a 4-digit integer. gender optional string Gender as "M" male, "F" female, "O" Other.
-(Null indicates unknown) keywords optional string Comma separated list of keywords of consumer interests or intent. customdata optional string If supported by the exchange, this is custom data that the bidder had stored in the exchange's cookie.
+Field Scope Туре Description id recommended (or buyeruid) string Unique consumer ID of this user on the exchange. buyeruid recommended (or id) string Buyer's user ID for this user as mapped by exchange for the buyer. yob optional integer Year of birth as a 4-digit integer. gender optional string Gender as "M" male, "F" female, "O" Other.
+(Null indicates unknown). keywords optional string Comma separated list of keywords of consumer interests or intent.
+ALTERNATE Representation: Array of strings. customdata optional string If supported by the exchange, this is custom data that the bidder had stored in the exchange's cookie.
 The string may be in base85 cookie safe characters, and be in any format.
 This may useful for storing user features.
-Note: Proper JSON encoding must be used to include "escaped" quotation marks. geo optional object Home geo for the user (e.g., based off of registration data); this is different from the current location of the access device (that is defined by the geo object embedded in the Device Object); see Error!
-Reference source ot found. data optional array of objects See Data Object custom JSON agreed to by the parties in an OpenRTB transaction to support flexibility beyond the standard defined in this specification.
+Note: Proper JSON encoding must be used to include "escaped" quotation marks. geo optional object Home geo for the user (e.g., based off of registration data); this is different from the current location of the access device (that is defined by the geo object embedded in the Device Object); see Geo Object.Error!
+Reference source not found. data optional array of objects See Data Object. ext optional object This object is a placeholder that may contain custom JSON agreed to by the parties in an OpenRTB transaction to support flexibility beyond the standard defined in this specification.